E-commerce

 Interpretation over time (seasonality, campaigns)

-Even with high-performing models, AI can produce plausible wording that is factually incorrect: non-existent references, invented figures, overgeneralizations.
-In an e-commerce context, an error about a delivery time, a standard, or product compatibility is not just an SEO issue: it is a legal risk and an erosion of trust.
-Google’s documentation emphasizes that spam includes automation used with the primary purpose of manipulating rankings; conversely, automation serving useful and original content remains within legitimate use cases.
-Your governance should therefore clearly separate production acceleration and fact validation.
+Even with high-performing models, AI can produce plausible but factually false wording: nonexistent references, invented figures, abusive generalizations.
+In an e-commerce context, an error about a delivery time, a standard, or product compatibility is not just an SEO issue: it is a legal risk and a loss of trust.
+Google’s documentation emphasizes that spam includes automation used for the primary purpose of manipulating rankings; by contrast, automation that serves useful and original content remains within the scope of legitimate uses.
+Your governance must therefore clearly separate production acceleration and fact-checking.

-Operationally, document three roles: writer (human or assisted), reviewer (human), publication manager (final approval).
+Operationally, document three roles: writer (human or assisted), reviewer (human), publishing owner (final approval).
 For sensitive pages (health, finance, legal obligations), increase the level of review and prioritize primary sources.
-Google reminds us that on topics where information quality is critical, search systems place even greater importance on reliability signals: this applies as much to an editorial blog as to an FAQ that reiterates contractual commitments.
+Google reminds us that on topics where information quality is critical, search systems place even greater importance on trust signals: this applies as much to an editorial blog as to an FAQ that repeats contractual commitments.

 Risk